hingdakalpesh/ContactsApp/README.md

 ContactsAPI is a backend solution that provides CRUD operations to ContactsApp.
 It connects to Azure SQL Server database.
 The solution is built on .NET5 Web API and hosted on Azure App Service.

 ## ContactsApp.Client:
-ContactsApp is a front-end solution built on .NET5 Blazor.
+ContactsApp is a front-end solution built on .NET5 Blazor that runs directly on client's browser via web assemblies.
 It makes calls to ContactsAPI to read/write application data using Http client.
 The website is hosted on Azure App Service.

 To access the website please follow the URL: http://contactsapp-ktech.azurewebsites.net/